DaniBonica001/FrontEnd-Form/README.md

    npm run build

 ## Deployment 🌐
-The frontend is deployed on Vercel.
-Visit this Link to access the live application.
+The frontend is deployed on Vercel, [visit the link](https://front-end-form-omega.vercel.app/)

 ## Usage
 1. **Login:**